Geography

 -

-Contract farming helps farmers in being more decisive and being capable of selling and purchasing more efficiently.
+Contract farming helps farmers be more decisive and be capable of selling and purchasing more efficiently.

 Extensive Farming